influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/troubleshooting/internal_statistics.md

 # Introduction

-InfluxEnterprise periodically samples and stores metrics about its own operations.
+InfluxDB Enterprise periodically samples and stores metrics about its own operations.
-The metrics are stored in the `_internal` database and can be queried, downsampled, passed to Kapacitor, etc. just like any other data in the system.
+The metrics are stored in the `_internal` database and can be queried, downsampled, passed to Kapacitor, etc., just like any other data in the system.

 # Using `_internal`